Body Image – Boys

 The increase in eating disorders in male adults is well-established.
 A study by the UK National Health Service found that hospital admissions for men with eating disorders had risen by two-thirds between 2001 and 2011.
 Eating disorders are also on the rise amongst boys, particularly athletes.
-There are also concerns that some boys – some as young as age 10 – are becoming obsessed with building a muscular physique, a condition that is thought to be related to changes in how muscular male sex symbols have become over the last few decades.
-This obsession may take the form of fixation with exercise, particularly weightlifting; abuse of anabolic steroids and other performance-enhancing drugs, which may damage the heart, liver, kidneys and immune system; and muscle dysmorphia, whose sufferers see themselves as thin and weak no matter how well-muscled they become.
+This obsession may take the form of fixation with exercise, particularly weightlifting; abuse of anabolic steroids and other performance.
+There are also concerns that some boys – some as young as age 10 – are becoming obsessed with building a muscular physique, a condition that is thought to be related to changes in how muscular male sex symbols have become over the last few decades, but is reflected in digital media as well.
+A 2020 study found that a third of boys aged 11-17 had seen content encouraging them to “bulk up” online.
+This obsession may take the form of fixation with exercise, particularly weightlifting; abuse of anabolic steroids and other performance-enhancing -enhancing drugs, which may damage the heart, liver, kidneys and immune system; and muscle dysmorphia, whose sufferers see themselves as thin and weak no matter how well-muscled they become.

-This may be because while girls are typically open about being concerned with their bodies in general and weight in particular, boys are under pressure to avoid being too skinny or heavy without seeming to care about how they look.
+This may be because while girls are typically open about being concerned with their bodies in general and weight in particular, boys are under pressure to avoid being too skinny or heavy while also under pressure to appear indifferent about how they look.
 Julia Taylor, a counselor at a North Carolina high school and author of Perfectly You, describes her experience at a body image awareness event: “Guys did not even want to go near our table,” she says, but when she left the table boys “would look at it, then walk away, then come back and fold up a pamphlet real quickly and put it in their pocket.”
-Parents, teachers and counselors need to be more aware of the prevalence of body image issues among boys, and not wait for them to openly seek help; as well, while boys need to be educated and provided with the same sorts of tools as girls, they need materials that are specifically designed for them that not only address their particular concerns (both the drive to muscularity and the pressure to not stand out on the basis of weight) but are delivered in a way that boys can access them privately, away from the eyes of their peers.
+Parents, teachers and counselors need to be more aware of the prevalence of body image issues among boys and not wait for them to openly seek help.

 Norman, M. (2011) Embodying the Double-Bind of Masculinity: Young Men and Discourses of Normalcy, Health, Heterosexuality, and Individualism.
 Men and Masculinities, 14, 4: 430-449.